Conveuropean logo

 Central Square in Kazimierz Dolny

-In my fourth visit to Poland I had the chance to visit a very picturesque town at the banks of the vistula river: Kazimierz Dolny.
-K. Mentioned the town when we were in Switzerland so I was very curious and I was not disappointed at all.
-The city has a very interesting architecture with former warehouses restored to their former glory.
-It's also possible to climb a small hill to get a beautiful view of the river and the city center, that you can observe here in this picture taken earlier today.
+In my fourth visit to Poland I had the chance to visit a very picturesque town at the banks of the Vistula River: Kazimierz Dolny.
+I had mentioned the town when we were in Switzerland, so I was very curious, and I was not disappointed at all.
+The city has very interesting architecture with former warehouses restored to their former glory.
+It's also possible to climb a small hill to get a beautiful view of the river and the city center that you can observe here in this picture taken earlier today.

 Dolder Tower in Riquewihr